Inglefield Nursing Home residents in Totland Bay, Isle of Wight are ecstatic after a very special, furry arrival joined them … Read More

 With several newly modernised additions, many of our rooms have access to either patio or veranda facilities.
 The choice of lounges gives our residents the opportunity to select the environment they wish to be in, whether they are in the mood for company or would prefer to relax in peace, overlooking the landscaped gardens.

-Rachel, our activities co-ordinator arranges daily activities for the residents as well as private one-on-one sessions in bedrooms for those who are less mobile.
+Our wellbeing & activities co-ordinators arrange daily, varied activities for the residents as well as private one-on-one sessions in bedrooms for those who are less mobile.
+The residents have an excellent social calendar!

 Independence is promoted throughout the home and regular visits from friends and family are encouraged and welcomed.